-The Flaschner Judicial Institute was established in 1978 to honor the late Chief Justice Franklin N. Flaschner, a judge beloved by many and admired by all.
-During his career, Chief Justice Flaschner was known as a progressive court reformer.
-In the 1970s, for example, he led the successful efforts to end part-time judgeships, and he was one of the first and most forceful advocates for the creation of the Commission on Judicial Conduct.
+The Flaschner Judicial Institute was established in 1978 to honor the legacy of the late Chief Justice Franklin N. Flaschner—a judge beloved by many and admired by all.
+Throughout his career, Chief Justice Flaschner was recognized as a progressive leader in court reform.
+In the 1970s, he spearheaded the successful effort to eliminate part-time judgeships and was among the earliest and most vocal advocates for the creation of the Commission on Judicial Conduct.

-First among the Chief Justice’s priorities, however, was his insistence on the importance of judicial education.
-“Apart from the judicial selection process, the most meaningful factor in improving professionalism is commitment to judicial education,” Chief Justice Flaschner said.
-He believed that judges who are accomplished in the law would gain the confidence of not only the bar, but also of the greater public.
-He also understood that judges who conduct their courtrooms with competence and courtesy would better administer justice and avoid complaint and criticism.
+Chief Justice Flaschner placed the highest priority on judicial education.
+“Apart from the judicial selection process, the most meaningful factor in improving professionalism is commitment to judicial education,” he said.
+He believed that judges who are well-versed in the law would earn the confidence not only of the legal community but also of the broader public.
+He also recognized that judges who preside with competence and courtesy would enhance the administration of justice and reduce the risk of complaints and criticism.

-The Flaschner Judicial Institute assists both new and experienced Massachusetts judges throughout their judicial careers in their continuing education and professional development, seeking to advance the administration of justice by promoting the highest possible standards of judicial professionalism.
+The Flaschner Judicial Institute supports both new and experienced judges in Massachusetts throughout their judicial careers by providing continuing education and professional development opportunities.
+Its mission is to advance the administration of justice by promoting the highest standards of judicial professionalism.

-Each year, the Flaschner Judicial Institute collaborates with local, state, and national organizations to produce a balanced academic agenda with course offerings in the following key program areas:
+Each year, the Flaschner Judicial Institute collaborates with local, state, and national organizations to produce a balanced academic agenda with courses in the following key program areas:

 • The Impact of Race and Implicit Bias in Society